Skip to main content

 Specify:

-• <domain> — Managed Databases API domain.
-This is the part of the URL for accessing the API without https:// and /v1, for example ru-3.dbaas.selcloud.ru.
-The URL depends on the region and pool, which can be viewed in the list of URLs;
+• <domain> is the Managed Databases API domain.
+This is the part of the URL used to access the API without https:// and /v1, for example ru-3.dbaas.selcloud.ru.
+The URL depends on the region and pool, and can be found in the list of URLs;

 • <token> — the token you copied when getting the token in step 5.